The Almost Nearly Perfect People

 - After all that Denmark had lost through wars, it went on a sort of Golden Age throughout the mid 19th century.

-- The Nordic countries have a high trust rate among its citizens.
+- The Nordic countries have a high trust rate among their citizens.

 - Denmark is starting to become less egalitarian in terms of their wealth and education, with the rich congregating in the region of Strandvejen and stark differences between education in cities compared to the countryside.

 - The Danes pay up to 70% income tax and reliably vote for political parties that favour high taxes.
-The explanation being that they are highly trusting of the government to their job properly and are somewhat altruistic societally.
-However, the Danes have 2 ways of underhanding their society - high prevalence of shopping in the black market and high private debt levels.
+The explanation being that they are highly trusting of the government to do their job properly and are somewhat altruistic societally.
+However, the Danes have 2 ways of undermining their society: high prevalence of shopping in the black market and high private debt levels.

 - Lowest life expectancy in the Nordic countries, highest consumption of sugar, alcohol, and pork.

-- Author thinks that there is a culture of denial in Denmark, such as the denial of: poor health, environmentalism, and the existence of Germany.
+- The author thinks that there is a culture of denial in Denmark, such as the denial of poor health, environmentalism, and the existence of Germany.

 Iceland